 |2The weights are updated annually, and are valid for the entire year.|

-The index level for Norwegian manufacturing for the second quarter of 2014 amounted to 123.2 (2005= 100), which is a record high level.
-The corresponding figure for the previous quarter was 121.6.
+The index level for Norwegian manufacturing for the period May to July 2014 amounted to 123.9 (2005= 100), which is a record high level.
+The corresponding figure for the previous three-month period was 122.2.

-Monthly change: solid production growth from May to June 2014
+Monthly change: minor changes in production from June to July 2014

-Production in Norwegian manufacturing went up by 2.5 per cent from May 2013 to May 2014, according to calendar-adjusted figures .
+Production in Norwegian manufacturing went up by 3.2 per cent from June 2013 to June 2014, according to calendar-adjusted figures .
 The growth can particularly be related to an output increase in industries such as food and food products and machinery and equipment.
-Estimated figures from Eurostat indicate that production in the manufacturing industries in the euro area increased by 0.9 per cent in this period.
+Estimated figures from Eurostat, the EU`s Statistical Office, indicate that production in the manufacturing industries in the euro area increased by 0.4 per cent in this period.

-Production within Norwegian electricity supply increased by 13.3 per cent in the second quarter compared with the first quarter of 2014, according to seasonally-adjusted figures.
+Production within Norwegian electricity supply increased by 6.2 per cent from May to July 2014 compared with the previous three-month period, according to seasonally-adjusted figures.